ht6631/GEO-511-2022/README.md

 # GEO-511-2022
-This repository is for GEO 511 created by Hang
+This repository is for GEO 511 created by Hang.